-Vendée , a department in the Pays de la Loire region, is a real treasure for fans of urban exploration, commonly called urbex .
-This territory, rich in history and architectural diversity, offers many fascinating abandoned sites.
-From abandoned manors to old factories, each place is an invitation to a unique journey through time.
-Here is a selection of the five must-see urbex sites in Vendée.
+The Vendée , a department in the Pays de la Loire region, is a true treasure trove for urban exploration enthusiasts, commonly known as urbex .
+This area, rich in history and architectural diversity, offers numerous fascinating abandoned sites.
+From derelict manor houses to former factories, each location is an invitation to a unique journey through time.
+Here is a selection of five must-see urbex sites in the Vendée.

-The Château de la Maulevrière , located near La Roche-sur-Yon, is an imposing 19th-century residence that has been abandoned for several decades.
-This site is a real gem for urban explorers.
+The Château de la Maulevrière , located near La Roche-sur-Yon, is an imposing 19th-century residence, abandoned for several decades.
+This site is a true gem for urban explorers.

 Site Features